clearlinux/clear-linux-documentation/source/clear-linux/tutorials/telemetry-e2e.rst

 A full example of the `heartbeat probe`_ in C is documented in the source code.
 For more information about telemetrics in |CL| refer to the :ref:`telemetrics` guide.

+You can also look for the record on the telemetry backend server.

 .. _latest version:
 https://github.com/clearlinux/telemetrics-client/tree/master/src